adamsilver/fdpb/07-a-filter-form.md

 - There are 3 headings on the page: the top level (`<h1>Wallets</h1>`) and a level two heading for the filter and products components.
 Many sites provide an incomplete and broken heading structure—for example, by replacing `<h2>Products</h2>` with `<h1>Wallets</h1>` .
 However, this orphans the `<h2>Filter</h2>` which deceives both sighted and non-sighted users because users expect that a second level heading comes after the first.
 - The specification has recently changed to allow headings inside legend elements.
 We could then consider marking up the text inside the legends as H3s.
 This would give screen reader users an alternative way to navigate the filter which is sometimes called multimodality and speaks to principle 5, Offer choice.
-- Notice the form has a `role=``"``form``"` attribute.
+- Notice the form has a `role="form"` attribute.
 This may seem counterintuitive, but it turns the form into a landmark, which makes it navigable in screen readers using shortcuts.
 Since the basic functionality works without JavaScript and triggers a page refresh, this helps users navigate back to the form from the top of the document.
 It also means users can browse the products and still get back to the filter component quickly.
 - Similarly, the filter is marked up as an `<aside>` which as another type of landmark, typically used to denote a sidebar.
 An aside should be tangentially related to the main content, which suits the filter component well.
 - We’re using the get method on the form to rebuild the page from the server without relying on client-side JavaScript, at this stage.
 For example, submitting the form with the "Red" and “3 stars and above” options selected will build a page with `?color=red&rating=3` as the query parameter.
 We’ll look at enhancing the page with AJAX later.
 - The form contains a number of fields which have been included for example purposes.
 The type of form control you use, should be based on the type of behaviour your users need.
 As noted in previous chapters, checkboxes should be used for multiple selections; radio buttons if only one can be selected.